Minimizing The Sum of Absolute Values – Day 7 Advent of Code part 1 ๐

 Without thinking why, let’s take a look at those two functions:

-Speed of Traversing Matrix โ†’ vs โ†“
+Speed of Traversing Matrix โ vs โ

-Today I would like to mention a low-level peculiarity I was taught in highschool, but passed over during my studies.
 Why it differs whetter matrix is traversed by rows or columns? # Even though we think of a matrices as a two dimensional creatures, inside a computer they have to be stored as a sequence of numbers.
 Therefore there are two schemas one can follow, row-first and column-first.
 Historically they are called C-style and Fortran-style respectively.

-Pizza Twice as Big ๐Ÿ•
+Pizza Twice as Big ๐

 One morning I was standing in a queue in my local bakery, and I’ve seen a woman buying one of those small quasi-pizzas.
 Pizzas ~20cm in diameter.
 Immediately I thought about how profitable it is when compared to the full-size 42cm pizza.
 Since the area of a larger pizza is 4 times bigger, of course, it’s not worth buying smaller pizzas.
-Then I thought about fitting smaller pizzas inside the bigger one.